An Input-Output Parametrization of Stabilizing Controllers: amidst Youla and System Level Synthesis

 \section{Introduction}

-Given a multi-input multi-output linear time invariant (MIMO LTI) system, a classical problem in control theory is to design an output-feedback controller that stabilizes the closed-loop system to external perturbations in the most efficient way.
+\IEEEPARstart{G}iven a multi-input multi-output linear time invariant (MIMO LTI) system, a classical problem in control theory is to design an output-feedback controller that stabilizes the closed-loop system to external perturbations in the most efficient way.
 Solving the corresponding optimization problem is known to be computationally hard, partly due to the inherent non-convexity of the set of stabilizing controllers and partly due to the challenge of including additional constraints on the controller in a convex way \cite{Survey,Witsenhausen}.

 The renowned work \cite{rotkowitz2006characterization} established that, when the constraints on the output-feedback controller are quadratically invariant (QI) with respect to the system, one can compute norm-optimal stabilizing controllers using convex programming.
 A limitation of the controller design procedure of \cite{rotkowitz2006characterization} is that the system is required to be \emph{strongly stabilizable}, i.e., a stabilizing output-feedback controller that itself is stable must exist and be known in advance.
 Only then, can a convex optimization problem be cast.
 However, it can be challenging to find such a stable and stabilizing controller.
 This gap in the controller design procedure was addressed in~\cite{sabuau2014youla}, where the authors proposed a Youla-like parametrization~\cite{youla1976modern} to overcome the strong stabilizability assumption.
-We note that a doubly-coprime factorization of the system must be computed as a preliminary step in~\cite{sabuau2014youla}.
-It is known that an internally stabilizable system does not necessarily admit a doubly-coprime factorization, and computing one can be challenging even when it does exist \cite{quadrat2006generalization}.
+We note that a doubly-coprime factorization of the plant must be computed as a preliminary step in~\cite{sabuau2014youla}.
+For a finite-dimensional and rational plant one can use the procedure of \cite{nett1984connection} to compute a doubly-coprime factorization.
+However, it was shown that a general internally stabilizable plant does not necessarily admit a doubly-coprime factorization \cite{anantharam1985stabilization}, and computing one can be challenging even when one does exist \cite{laakkonen2016robust,foias1996robust}.